Submissions

 Discussion

-The discussion should explore into the significance of your results without reiterating them.
+The discussion should explore the significance of your results without reiterating them.
 If suitable, you may merge the results and discussion into a single section.
 It is advisable to minimize extensive citations and discussions of published literature in this section.

 Conclusion